The Powerpuff Girls (2016 TV series): Home media

 The Powerpuff Girls reboot has seen two Region 1 DVD releases, six Region 2 DVD releases, and two Region 4 DVD releases.
 All of these have been presented in 16:9 aspect ratio formats.

+Other media

 Toys

 Before the series premiered, a toy line for the series was announced to be released in 2016 by Spin Master, with more toys released in 2017.
 The toys include the new 2-in-1 playsets and more.

 A McDonald's Happy Meal promotion for the series ran from June 14 to July 5, 2016, in the United States, including mini action figures, rings, and collectibles.

 On August 24, 2018, two Lego sets were released in the United States and United Kingdom.

 Comic books

 In April 2016, it was announced that a line of Powerpuff Girls reboot comic books would be released in July of that year, being published by IDW Publishing (who also published comic books for the original series).